5,276,406 members and growing! (16,097 online)

 • Passphrase blender seed.

-• User account name.
+• User account locator.

 This algorithm allows the user to use the same passphrase for all services because the shared secret is different for each of them (and no service can retrieve the user's passphrase).